Potatoes au Gratin (Potatoes Dauphinoise)

 Click Download button below.

-- Grease a 9x13x2 inch casserole dish (glass or ceramic preferred) with 1 tablespoon butter, set aside.
+Grease a 9×13 inch casserole dish (glass or ceramic preferred) with 1 tablespoon butter, set aside.
 I smoosh the butter in the dish using a paper towel to get it all over.

-- Arrange potatoes in rows, overlapping slightly; seasoning each layer with sea salt and pepper.
+Arrange potatoes in rows, overlapping slightly, seasoning each layer with sea salt and white pepper.

-- Bake in preheated 375°F oven for 45 minutes; then remove foil and continue baking, uncovered for an additional 45 minutes, until golden brown and bubbly and potatoes are fork tender (insert fork into potatoes, they should yield to gentle pressure.)
+Bake in preheated 375°F (190° C) oven for 45 minutes; then remove foil and continue baking, uncovered for an additional 45 minutes, until golden brown and bubbly and potatoes are fork tender (insert fork into potatoes, they should yield to gentle pressure.)

 Can I make Potatoes Dauphinoise ahead of time?

-Yes, please make these au gratin potatoes ahead and save yourself some precious time on your holiday.
+Please make and bake these au gratin potatoes ahead and save yourself some precious time on your holiday.

 - Bake gluten free au gratin potatoes a total of 60 minutes undercooking potatoes slightly, they should be a light brown instead of a deep golden brown.